DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Introduction

 \section{Introduction}

-In 2015, Ethereum~\cite{ethereum} brought a revolutionary technology named smart contracts~\cite{solc}.
+In 2015, Ethereum~\cite{ethereum} introduced a revolutionary technology named smart contracts~\cite{solc}.
 Smart contracts can be regarded as Turing-complete programs deployed on the blockchain.
 By utilizing smart contracts, developers can easily develop their decentralized applications (DApp).
 DApps are immutable, self-executed, without a centralized architecture, which guarantees the transparency and trustworthiness of DApps.
-These features make smart contracts widely used in many area, e.g, finance~\cite{Defi} and gaming~\cite{CryptoKitties}.
+These features make smart contracts widely used in many areas, e.g., finance~\cite{Defi} and gaming~\cite{CryptoKitties}.

-Unfortunately, a large numer of security events related to Ethereum smart contracts have occurred and these have led to billions of dollars in financial losses~\cite{slowmist} in recent years.
-To increase the security of smart contracts, significant effort has been devoted to identifying and detecting smart contract weaknesses.
-For example, Chen et al.~\cite{chen2020defining} introduced 20 kinds of smart contract defects by analyzing online Q\&A posts.
+Unfortunately, a large number of security incidents related to Ethereum smart contracts have occurred and have caused billions of dollars in financial losses~\cite{slowmist} in recent years.
+To increase the security of smart contracts, significant effort has been devoted to identifying and detecting security issues in smart contracts.
+For example, Chen et al.~\cite{chen2020defining} introduced 20 kinds of smart contract defect by analyzing online Q\&A posts.
 The DASP project~\cite{dasp} is a smart contract taxonomy that reports on 10 vulnerabilities.
 A notable blockchain security team named ConsenSys~\cite{consensys} summarized several common smart contract problems and provided a repository named the \textit{Smart Contract Weakness Classification Registry (SWC Registry~\cite{SWC})}.
 There are 37 kinds of weaknesses in the SWC Registry as of April 2023.
-Based on the reported weaknesses, numerous automatic analysis tools that employ various technologies have been developed in recent years~\cite{chen2021maintenance}, e.g., those based on program analysis~\cite{torres2018osiris}, formal verification~\cite{park2018formal}, fuzzing~\cite{liu2018reguard}, and machine learning methods~\cite{gao2020checking}.
+Based on classified weaknesses in the SWC Registry, numerous automated analysis tools employing various technologies have been developed in recent years~\cite{chen2021maintenance}, such as those based on program analysis~\cite{torres2018osiris}, formal verification~\cite{park2018formal}, fuzzing~\cite{su2022effectively}, and machine learning methods~\cite{gao2020checking}.
+In general, the SWC Registry is still one of the most widely used weakness classifications and covers most of the weaknesses detected by existing analysis tools.